Pediatric Trauma

 • If the patient meets any of the below criteria, transport to the nearest burn center

-• Burns to face, hands, feet, genitalia, perineum, or major joints
+• Any burns to face, hands, feet, genitalia, perineum, or major joints

-• 3rd degree burns to any age group
+• Any full thickness (3rd degree) burns to any age group

 • Electrical burns, including lightning injury